Support available to disabled students

 It contains recommended adjustments for you and is based on your needs and course requirements.
 No two support packages are the same.

-There are two levels of support available for disabled students:
+There are two levels of support available for disabled students.
+This document (Word) explains these differences.

 1. University adjustments